elugens/hello-javascript/docs/bonus-javascript-design-patterns/creational-design-pattern/constructor-pattern.md

 ---

-### What ES6 object is used in the constructor pattern?
+### What ES6 object gets used in the constructor pattern?

 <details>
   <summary>